zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec10.md

 Furthermore, it is verified that the name servers for the zone are consistent about NSEC and NSEC3, i.e. either all servers should use NSEC or all servers should use NSEC3.
-It is never permitted to server both NSEC and NSEC3 for the same zone.
+It is never permitted to serve both NSEC and NSEC3 for the same zone.

 The use of the NSEC RR type is described in